 Ofsted Research Review of the PE Curriculum

-We found the review to be a really interesting read, with valid statements of what ‘Physical Education’ should be, the differences between PE and Sport or Physical Activity, types of knowledge, progression, and the importance of a structured PE Curriculum.
+Undoubtedly, we found the review to be a really interesting read.
+Containing valid statements of what ‘Physical Education’ should be, the differences between PE and Sport or Physical Activity, types of knowledge, progression, and the importance of a structured PE Curriculum.

 For us, the outcome of the review means significant changes to all our PE Mapping documents (INTENT, IMPLEMENTATION and IMPACT) as well as small changes to all our lesson plans.
 With over 700 lesson plans, plus accompanying documentation, you can imagine the size of this task!
 But we are close to finalising our updates and hope to have the new versions published before the end of the school year.

-We feel that many of the points raised in Ofsted’s review give teachers a clearer direction of what PE is and how it should be delivered.
+We feel that many of the points raised in Ofsted’s review give teachers a clearer direction of what PE is as well as how it should be delivered.
 We are hoping to write a blog soon (we are slightly busy with changing all our documents right now!) with a deeper dive into the review, but here are some points that particularly caught our eye…

 ‘Pupils need sufficient time to be able to develop competencies’